This is a fixed-text formatted version of a Jupyter notebook

 1. The time of arrivals (TOAs).
 These times should have very high precision due to the common fast periods of pulsars.
 Usually these times are already stored in the EventList.
 For the computation of pulsar timing, times must be corrected in order to be referenced in the Solar System barycenter (SSB) because this system can nearly be regarded as an inertial reference frame with respect to the pulsar.

 2. The model of rotation of the pulsar, also known as ephemeris, at the epoch of the observations.
-These ephemerides are stored in an specific format and saved as .par files and contain informations on the periods, derivatives of the periods, coordinates, glitches, etc.
+These ephemerides are stored in a specific format and saved as .par files which contain the periods, derivatives of the periods, coordinates, glitches, etc.

 For the following steps of this tutorial, we need the original EventLists from the DL3 files, and a model in .par format.